Skip to main content

 Putting Climate Solutions into Action

-Drawdown Ecochallenge is a fun and social way to take measurable action on the top solutions to global warming.
+Drawdown Ecochallenge is a fun and social way to connect the dots between climate solutions and climate actions to help reverse climate change.

 scroll down

-Connect the dots between your values and the impact of your actions with Drawdown Ecochallenge!
+Connect the dots between climate solutions and climate actions to help reverse climate change with Drawdown Ecochallenge!

 Drawdown Ecochallenge is offered in partnership by Ecochallenge.org and Project Drawdown.
-Together, we're taking action on the 100 most substantive solutions to global warming.
+Together, we're taking action on the most substantive solutions to climate change.
 Stretch your limits, earn points, and see your positive impact grow.
 Take the challenge, and see how a few weeks of action add up to a lifetime of change for you and the planet.

 Ecochallenge.org's social change platform + curriculum connect a global community of advocates and changemakers, each doing what we can, in ways that are most relevant to us, to make this great spinning dot we call home a healthier, more equitable, more sustainable place.